Abhay Daanam

-Abhay Daanam is a Charitable bird and animal hospital that has been working since 2016.
-They have a team of veterinary doctors and other staff, and provide free ambulance and medicines services.
+Abhay Daanam is a charitable organization which operates bird and animal rescue shelters and a veterinary hospital.
+Established in 2016, they have a team of veterinary doctors and other staff, and provide free ambulance and medical services.

 Background

 The founders, trustees, and volunteers of Abhay Daanam follow the beliefs of Jainism, such as compassion to all living beings.
 They opened their first bird rescue centre in Indirapuram, Ghaziabad U.P Bharat.
 Later they started rescuing large animals by opening their second shelter in Village Sunpura, Noida extension (U.P), Bharat.